 As mentioned previously, this report is accompanied by three documents referred to as “crosswalks” (see Attachments X-X) identifying DEQ authorities, rules, programs and agreements in place which provide the necessary infrastructure elements of the Oregon SIP to implement Sections 110(a)(1) and (a)(2) of the Clean Air Act.
 A separate crosswalk is provided for each pollutant included in this rulemaking proposal, each addressing the required infrastructure SIP elements (CAA Section 110(a)(2)(A) - 110(a)(2)(M)), with the exception of the sub-elements noted below.

 The attached crosswalks do not include references to Oregon Administrative Rules or Oregon Revised Statutes relating to Clean Air Act Section 110(a)(2)(C) to the extent it refers to nonattainment New Source Review permit programs required under the Section 110(a)(2)(I) of the Clean Air Act.
 These elements have different due dates for submission and are not required to be submitted as part of an infrastructure SIP.
 Additionally, one sub-element of the infrastructure SIP requirement related to interstate transport has also been omitted from this proposal.
 Section 110(a)(2)(D)(i)(I) prohibits the emissions from sources in one state to significantly contribute to nonattainment and interference with maintenance of attainment areas with respect to the NAAQS in other states.
-EPA has requested that states exclude Section 110(a)(2)(D)(i)(I) from their infrastructure SIP submittals at this time in light of the recent decision by the U.S. Court of Appeals for the District of Columbia Circuit vacating the 2011 Cross-State Air Pollution Rule (see EME Homer City generation, L.P. v.
+EPA has informed states that Section 110(a)(2)(D)(i)(I) is not a required element of infrastructure SIP submittals at this time in light of the recent decision by the U.S. Court of Appeals for the District of Columbia Circuit vacating the 2011 Cross-State Air Pollution Rule (see EME Homer City generation, L.P. v.
 EPA, 696 F .3d 7 (D.C.
 Cir.
 2010)).
 EPA Administrator Gina McCarthy released a memorandum November 19, 2012, describing EPA’s interpretation of the decision’s affect on states’ obligation to submit this portion of the interstate transport element as part of their infrastructure SIP submittals.

-Unless the EME Homer City decision is reversed or otherwise modified by the Supreme Court, states are not required to submit 110(a)(2)(D)(i)(I) SIPs until the EPA has quantified their contribution to violations of the NAAQS in neighboring states.
+Unless the EME Homer City decision is reversed or otherwise modified by the Supreme Court, which recently granted review of the decision, states are not required to submit 110(a)(2)(D)(i)(I) SIPs until the EPA has quantified their contribution to violations of the NAAQS in neighboring states.
 As a result of this decision, EPA has further clarified that it will not issue a Finding of Failure to Submit for infrastructure SIPs with respect to the portion of interstate transport requirements related to one state causing or contributing to violations of the lead NAAQS in neighboring states at this time.
 Therefore, this element of interstate transport is not included in this proposal.